calblueprint/dccentralkitchen/docs/admin/updating-docs.md

 # Updating Documentation

-This guide outlines how to update select pages of the documentation hosted on this site.
+This guide outlines how **Admins** can update the Clerk Training guide, FAQs, and Privacy Policy hosted on this site.
+To edit the contents of other documentation pages, we recommend asking a developer.

+If you are a developer, see the section on [Editing this site](../../#editing-this-site) or the [developer guide to Updating FAQs](../customer/updating-faqs.html#updating-faqs).

 ## HackMD Overview
 [HackMD](https://hackmd.io/) is a web-based Markdown editor that allows you to edit Markdown files that are hosted in Github.